UF-Carpentry/website/_pages/awards.md

 ## Post-award blog post

-Within one month of the funded travel, each awardee must submit a short blog post to the UF Carpentries board reporting on how they used their travel funding and how it was of benefit to them.
-These blog posts will be published to the UF Carpentries website and can be used to promote future awards.
+Within one month of the funded travel, each awardee must submit a short blog post to the UF Carpentries board reporting on their use of the awarded funds and how it was of benefit to them.
+These blog posts will be published to the UF Carpentries website and may be used to promote future awards.